 Learning outside the classroom

 The Ernest Cook Trust places education at its heart by offering children and young people a range of opportunities for learning outside the classroom.
-To find out more about how the Trust works with schoolchildren, watch this brief video.

 The Education Team tailors each visit to children’s specific learning needs.
 Forest School and residential opportunities are also available on the Trust’s Gloucestershire estates.
 Click on the following links to see case study examples of how we take subjects out of the classroom in the Early Years Foundation Stage and Key Stage 2.

 The Ernest Cook Trust is a partner in Farming and Countryside Education, and is part of the Access to Farms initiative.